Your Practice. Your Way.

 Advantages:

-• Stability with consistent income and predictable compensation
+• Stability with consistent income and more predictable compensation

 • Employer-provided benefits (health insurance, retirement plans)